thu-ml/tianshou/README.md

 ## Contributing

 Tianshou is still under development.
 More algorithms and features are going to be added and we always welcome contributions to help make Tianshou better.
-If you would like to contribute, please check out [docs/contributing.rst](https://github.com/thu-ml/tianshou/blob/master/docs/contributing.rst).
+If you would like to contribute, please check out [this link](https://tianshou.readthedocs.io/en/latest/contributing.html).

 ## TODO

-Check out the [Issue/PR Categories](https://github.com/thu-ml/tianshou/projects/2) and [Support Status](https://github.com/thu-ml/tianshou/projects/3) page for more detail.
+Check out the [Project](https://github.com/thu-ml/tianshou/projects) page for more detail.

 ## Citing Tianshou